arkency/posts/posts/2014-02-10-rails-refactoring-the-aha-moments.md

 Ruby/Rails is a difficult environment to be perfect in refactoring.
 It requires practicing, failures, lessons, trials, patience.
 However, once you become more confident with your refactoring skills, you'll save a lot of time in the future.
 You will not only deliver more features, but also the code quality will be much better.

 I think it's worth it.

----

-Did you like the refactoring?
-I'm working on a book that explains the refactoring techniques in more detail and shows more examples.
-Sign up below to receive free Refactoring lessons.